Shaw Farm, Windsor: Recent history

 The site remains an active farm.
 During the state funeral of Elizabeth II on 19 September 2022, the procession to Windsor Castle began from the Shaw Farm gate on Albert Road, where it was joined by the state hearse carrying the Queen's coffin from London.
-The gate is regularly used by Prince William and his family who live at nearby Adelaide Cottage.
+The gate was regularly used by Prince William and his family when they lived at nearby Adelaide Cottage.
 On the night of 13 October 2024 Shaw Farm was subject to a burglary, with a pick-up truck and quad bike stolen from a barn on the site and the farm gate destroyed in their getaway.